docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.md

 New optional selector added for After Effects CS3.

-As of CS4, this info still isn’t used in Premiere Pro, but is used in After Effects to display the codec name in the Project Panel.
+As of CS4, this info still isn't used in Premiere Pro, but is used in After Effects to display the codec name in the Project Panel.

 The importer should fill in the codec name for the specific subtype fourcc provided.